MarquezProject/marquez/proposals/2073-optimization-ol-facets.md

 1. Schema changes to create the facet tables outlined above.
 2. Using the facet tables instead the `lineage_events` table to query for facets.
+3. Lazy migration, the facet tables will be queried, and if no facets are returned, then the `lineage_events` table; this approach avoids a backfill, but one will still be needed.